Bakers Dozen Social Justice Fund

 • Carolyn Phiddian, Chair, Inner North Community Foundation

-• Ms Sarah Sheridan, Co-Founder, Clothing The Gap
+• Sarah Sheridan, Co-Founder, Clothing The Gap

 • Dr Genevieve Timmons, Paul Ramsay Foundation

 We’re so thrilled to be a part of the story of Christopher and Kerri, as their generosity and impact continues in lots of different ways.
-Some of the other ways that there memory is being shared include the Kerri Hall Fellowship for Performing Arts at the State Library, and the Dr Christopher Baker Memorial Scholarship at the Centre for Social Impact at Swinburne University.
+Some of the other ways that their memory is being shared include the Kerri Hall Fellowship for Performing Arts at the State Library, and the Dr Christopher Baker Memorial Scholarship at the Centre for Social Impact at Swinburne University.